ricewind012/juxtopposed-steam-redesign/README.md

 The redesign from Juxtopposed.
 Check out the original [video][design-video] & [design][design-figma].

+If you like my work, consider supporting me by [donating your Steam items](https://steamcommunity.com/tradeoffer/new/?partner=126767191&token=VXyXSX5P).

 > [!TIP]
 > With [Stylus][stylus], you can use this theme as a userstyle.
 [Click here][userstyle] to install.